-21. Individuals enrolled in FHPlus.
-Table 3 below lists the groups of individuals who may be enrolled in the Family Health Plus component of the Demonstration, as well as the relevant expenditure reporting category (demonstration population) for each.
+22. Individuals enrolled in FHPlus.
+Table 4 below lists the groups of individuals who may be enrolled in the Family Health Plus component of the Demonstration, as well as the relevant expenditure reporting category (demonstration population) for each.

-Table 3: Family Health Plus
+Table 4: Family Health Plus

-Demonstration Eligible Groups FPL and/or other qualifying criteria Expenditure and Eligibility Group Reporting Parents and caretaker relatives of a child under the age of 21 (who could otherwise be eligible under section 1931 of the Medicaid State plan) Income above the Medicaid monthly income standard but gross family income at or below 160% FPL.
-Demonstration Population 6/ FHP Adults w/Children Non-pregnant, non-disabled ("childless") adults (19-64) Income above the Statewide standard of need but gross household income at or below 100% FPL.
-Demonstration Population 7/ FHP Childless Adults below 200% FPL who are not otherwise eligible for Medicaid Expansion
+Demonstration Eligible Groups FPL and/or Other Qualifying Criteria Expenditure and Eligibility Group Reporting Parents and caretaker relatives of a child under the age of 21 (who could otherwise be eligible under section 1931 of the Medicaid state plan) Income above the Medicaid monthly income standard but gross family income at or below 160% FPL.
+Demonstration Population 6/ FHP Adults w/Children Non-pregnant, non-disabled ("childless") adults (19-64) Income above the statewide standard of need but gross household income at or below 100% FPL.
+Demonstration Population 7/ FHP Childless Adults

-22. Individuals enrolled in FP Expansion Program.
-Table 4 lists the groups of individuals who may be enrolled in the family planning expansion component of the Demonstration, as well as the relevant expenditure reporting category (demonstration population).
+23. Individuals enrolled in Family Planning Expansion Program.
+Table 5 lists the groups of individuals who may be enrolled in the family planning expansion component of the Demonstration, as well as the relevant expenditure reporting category (demonstration population).